 Against the Background of an Archway

 This nifty spot is also a great location for a group shot on special occasions, such as with a bridal party in their suits and gowns.
-Cyclists have been known to pose with their jerseys on, nurses in their hospital whites, and the like.
+Cyclists have been known to pose with their jerseys on, nurses in their hospital scrubs, and the like.

 Midway on the Bridge, Harbor Side